stfc/PSyclone/doc/psy_layer.rst

 Schedule
 --------

-A PSy **Schedule** object consists of a tree of objects which can be used to describe the required schedule for a PSy layer subroutine.
+A PSy **Schedule** object consists of a tree of objects (called Nodes in PSyclone) which can be used to describe the required schedule for a PSy layer subroutine.
 This subroutine is called by the Algorithm layer and itself calls one or more Kernels and/or implements any required Built-in operations.
 These objects can currently be a **Loop**, a **Kernel**, a **Built-in** (see the :ref:`built-ins` section), a **Directive** (of various types), a **HaloExchange**, or a